 Diagnosis of Hypertensive Disorders

 Hypertension is diagnosed empirically when appropriately taken blood pressure exceeds 140 mm Hg systolic or 90 mm Hg diastolic.
 Korotkoff phase V is used to define diastolic pressure.
 Previously, incremental increases of 30 mm Hg systolic or 15 mm Hg diastolic from midpregnancy blood pressure values had also been used as diagnostic criteria, even when absolute values were < 140/90 mm Hg.
 These incremental changes are no longer recommended criteria because evidence shows that such women are not likely to experience increased adverse pregnancy outcomes (Levine, 2000; North, 1999).
-That said, women who have a ...
+That said, women ...